guomy0611/annotation-as-search/annotation-helper-client/gui/README.md

 you have to use another server to host the webclient (e.g. uWSGI).
 Otherwise you will have almost no security.

-### Possible Changes

-The `abort-option` during the annotation process is no longer needed.
-It may be changed to a `save-option`.
-If one were to click on it, the process would be stopped and the best tree saved.

 ### Adapted Code
 All code in the static/css and static/js folders is taken from bootstrap:
 "https://getbootstrap.com/getting-started/#download" (retrieved in December 2016)